Table of Contents

 Too much debt

 Just like having no debt can affect you, having too much debt can also affect you.
 If your outstanding debt is at the card limit or close to it this can affect your application.
 Also, if you just have a lot of debt in general.
+This can affect you ability to find the best mortgage rates in Ottawa Ontario.

 I am able to negotiate extra discounts with lenders and there are many lenders to choose from.
 With that there are some great opportunities to find interest rates that you may not find elsewhere.
 I have access to unadvertised specials and exclusive discounts with many lenders.